-Radon fan is located in an unconditioned space, like an attic or outside, to prevent radon leaking back into the home.
+Radon fan is located in an unconditioned space, like an attic, garage, or outside to prevent radon leaking back into the home.
 The fan cannot be in or below a livable space.
 The fan is plugged into an electrical junction box or hard wired.

 Radon system tag is placed on the system by a licensed radon professional once the system is complete and includes the installer name, phone number, install date and license number.